tarrun-10/TARP/TARP Review 1.md

 We will be hiring interns, project managers, testers, ML and AI developers to implement the remaining components.
 For the investment we are approching investors, VC's and incubators.

 ![image](https://user-images.githubusercontent.com/124272210/222787146-6b6c0e74-5c12-48d1-acd1-d0d5dbf69a7f.png)

-### **Advanced Features**

-Here are some more advanced features that could be implemented in a futuristic online porter booking system:

-**Augmented Reality (AR) Integration:**
-AR technology can be integrated to help customers visualize how their items will fit into the porter's load and how much space they will occupy.
-This can help customers make more informed decisions when booking a porter.

-**Voice Recognition:**
-Voice recognition technology can be implemented to allow customers to book a porter or make inquiries using their voice, without having to type.

-**Blockchain-based Payment System:**
-A blockchain-based payment system could be implemented to make payments more secure, faster, and cheaper than traditional payment gateways.

-**Predictive Analytics:**
-Predictive analytics can be used to analyze data on customer behavior, porter availability, and other factors to provide insights that can help optimize the booking process and improve the customer experience.

-**Smart Contracts:**
-Smart contracts can be implemented to automate certain parts of the booking process, such as payments and contract execution, reducing the need for human intervention.

-**Intelligent Routing:**
-AI and ML algorithms can be used to optimize the routing of porters based on various factors like traffic, weather, and customer preferences, ensuring faster and more efficient delivery of goods.

-**Social Media Integration:**
-Integration with social media platforms like Facebook and Instagram can be implemented to allow customers to book a porter directly from these platforms.

-**Internet of Things (IoT) Integration:**
-IoT devices like smart sensors and beacons can be used to track the location of porters and goods in real-time, providing more accurate delivery estimates to customers.

-These advanced features can significantly enhance the functionality and user experience of a futuristic online porter booking system, making it more efficient, secure, and customer-centric.

 ### **Ideation and Conversations**